RaviTambade/TFLdotNET/notes/cs/settingupdotnetsolution.md

-.

-# 👨‍🏫 **.Setting Up Your First .NET Core Solution with CLI**
+# 👨‍🏫 **Setting Up Your First .NET 10 Solution with CLI**

 Imagine you are entering a workshop—not a classroom.
-No IDEs, no drag-and-drop.
-Just you, your terminal, and your willingness to build like a real developer.
-I’m your mentor, not to do things for you, but to **show you how real professionals structure solutions using the .NET CLI**.
+No IDE dependency, no drag-and-drop shortcuts.
+Just you, your terminal, and your mindset to build like a real software engineer.

+I’m your mentor—not to do things for you, but to show you how professionals structure clean, scalable solutions using the **.NET 10 CLI**.

 Ready?

 Open your terminal.
 Take a deep breath.
-Let’s build something clean, modular, and professional.
+Let’s build something modular, maintainable, and industry-ready.

-## ✅ **Step 1: Do you even have the tools?**
+## ✅ **Step 1: Check Your Tools First**

 Before building anything, a craftsman checks his tools.